levsero/test_embed/README.md

 ```

 ## Contribute
-All pull requests need two :+1:'s from Taipan team members and a /cc to **@zendesk/taipan**.
-Also please see the **STYLE.md** document for more information on code style.
+All pull requests need two :+1:'s' to be merged, at least one from a Taipan team member.
+Please also include a /cc to **@zendesk/taipan**.

+See the **STYLE.md** document for more information on code style.

 ## Bugs
 Bugs are tracked in JIRA under the Customer Engagement project (`CE`) with the component *Web Widget*.
 Bugs should always have clear reproduction steps, some notion of urgency/scope and relevant references.